momiji-bit/momiji-bit.github.io/_pages/cv.md

 *Project Leader*, [Guo Dan (Advisor)](https://faculty.hfut.edu.cn/gd/zh_CN/index.htm)

 - This thesis proposes a visually aware navigation system to assist visually impaired individuals in outdoor travel.
 By integrating computer vision, artificial intelligence, and cloud computing technologies, the system captures environmental information using a binocular camera and processes the data through advanced algorithms such as object detection and semantic segmentation.
-Spatial awareness is enhanced through 3D audio feedback.
-The hardware configuration includes an OAK-D-PRO camera, a head-mounted headset, a Raspberry Pi 5, and a Quectel RM500Q-GL module, with cloud servers employed for efficient data processing.
-The research conducted in this thesis aims to deliver a safe, convenient, and efficient navigation solution for visually impaired individuals, while also providing theoretical and methodological support for future studies in the field.
 - The primary contributions of this thesis are as follows: (1) the design and implementation of a navigation system based on visual environmental perception; (2) the proposal of a deep intelligent interaction-based outdoor assistance method tailored for visually impaired individuals; (3) the development of an offset warning system leveraging semantic segmentation techniques; (4) the introduction of a collision warning method utilizing image-based object detection and visual depth estimation; (5) the formulation of a route planning method founded on weighted undirected graph principles; and (6) the construction of a road image dataset specifically for the Hefei University of Technology campus.

 ## 📝 Paper Review

-**Reviewer for IJCNN’25**, 03/2025
+### Conference

-- Served as a reviewer for The 2025 International Joint Conference on Neural Networks (IJCNN’25).
+- Reviewer for The 2025 International Joint Conference on Neural Networks (**IJCNN’25**), 03/2025

-**Reviewer for SIGIR’24**, 02/2024

-- Served as a reviewer for The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR’24).
+- Reviewer for The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval(**SIGIR’24**), 02/2024

+### Journal

+- Reviewer for Engineering Applications of Artificial Intelligence(**EAAI**), 04/2025
+- Reviewer for Intelligent Data Analysis(**IDA**), 04/2025

 ## 🏅 HONOURS & AWARDS

 - **Honors and Awards**
   - Outstanding Graduate of Hefei University of Technology, Class of 2024

   - Outstanding Graduation Thesis (Design), Class of 2024, Hefei University of Technology